 Car rentals are available at both airports, but a car is not required to enjoy the Chicagoland area and many residents rely exclusively on public transit.
-With that in mind, it may be wise to skip the rental car and rely on the CTA or other options like Uber, Lyft, and taxis.
+With that in mind, it may be wise to skip the rental car and take the CTA or other options like Uber, Lyft, and taxis.
 Additional transportation options to and from Chicago are the regional and cross-country Amtrak trains that arrive conveniently downtown at Chicago’s Union Station.
 Greyhound and Mega busses are also another option if you’re traveling to or from other US cities.

 Gay Hotels & Gay Friendly Accommodations in Chicago

-Just steps away from Boystown, Lincoln Park and Wrigley Field, this English style boutique hotel has a fire-lit lobby and 52 rooms and suites with stately décor, perfect for guests with a more refined palate.
+The Majestic (East Lakeview) – just steps away from Boystown, Lincoln Park, and Wrigley Field, this English style boutique hotel has a fire-lit lobby and 52 rooms and suites with stately décor perfect for guests with a more refined palate.
 Rest assured that this classic English manor style is paired flawlessly with modern amenities such as complimentary access to a neighboring fitness facility, continental breakfast, and a fully stocked mini bar.
 Cheers!

-Leave any preconceived notions of a standard hotel chain at home and prepare to be impressed.
+Best Western Plus Hawthorne Terrace Hotel (Boystown) – leave any preconceived notions of a standard hotel chain at home and prepare to be impressed.
 You’ll be invited through the quaint courtyard and meet an ivy covered brick building featuring over 80 well appointed guest rooms and suites with boutique amenities including granite bathroom counters, a Keurig coffee maker, and premium cable channels.
-The location can’t be beat as it’s steps away from all the bars, restaurants, and nightlight of Boystown as well as Wrigley Field and the lake.
+The location can’t be beat as it’s steps away from all the bars, restaurants, and nightlife of Boystown as well as Wrigley Field and the lake.

-Just steps from the Belmont red line connecting you to downtown and a few blocks away from the nightlife of north Halstead, this modern hotel features art deco inspired decor and colorful accents.
+City suites Hotel (Boystown) – just steps from the Belmont red line connecting you to downtown and a few blocks away from the nightlife of north Halstead, this modern hotel features art deco inspired decor and colorful accents.
 Take a closer look at the fine details such as custom-made wood headboards, wardrobes, and desks as well as the fully stocked mini bar and separate sitting rooms in the suites.
 From the fun and friendly rooms with ample amenities to the superb location, City Suites Hotel is an ideal pick for a weekend in the windy city.

-Located in Chicago’s Lincoln Park neighborhood, Chicago Getaway Hostel claims to reinvent the hostel experience for the modern wanderlust.
+Chicago Getaway Hostel (Lincoln Park) – located in Chicago’s Lincoln Park neighborhood, Chicago Getaway Hostel claims to reinvent the hostel experience for the modern wanderlust.
 Imagine matching hotel-style service with great deals in an ideal location.
 Check out the amenities such as free WiFi, communal kitchen, daily breakfast and free coffee, and weekly social events and guest lockers.
 You have a choice of private rooms with shared baths, private rooms with ensuite baths, and bunkrooms for four to 12 people.
 For the budget traveler, this clean and modern hostel will fit the bill without breaking the bank.

 There are many sites for apartment rentals in Chicago, with AirBnB probably being one of the most popular.
 Prices are generally comparable to budget hotels, especially if you’re willing to get a room in a shared apartment.

 There are even a few LGBT-oriented booking sites like misterb&b with listings from gay hosts for gay guests where you can either rent a whole apartment or a private room in a shared apartment.
-Understanding DC’s gay scene is much more easily done with the help of a local and apartment sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid.
+Understanding Chicago’s gay scene is much more easily done with the help of a local and apartment sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid.

 Sightseeing & Activities + Things To Do in Chicago

 Chicago is one of those cities you keep coming back to as there’s always something more to see and do.
 This is especially true with its diverse neighborhoods that feature food and culture from around the world.
-A few of the must-see sights that will at the top of any guide book are the Willis Tower Skydeck, Navy Pier, The Art Institute of Chicago, Millennium Park, and an architecture boat cruise.
+A few of the must-see sights sitting at the top of any guide book are the Willis Tower Skydeck, Navy Pier, The Art Institute of Chicago, Millennium Park, and an architecture boat cruise.
 Although you’ll encounter the touristy crowds, they are rights of passage and will not disappoint on a first-time trip to Chicago.

-Named the best museum in the world by trip advisor in 2015, the collections at the art institute contain about 300,000 works with temporary exhibitions opening several times throughout the year.
-Don’t miss iconic works such as The Bedroom by Vincet Van Gogh, A Sunday on the Island of La Grande Jatte by George Seurat, American Gothic by Grant Wood, Nighthawks by Edward Hopper, and The Old Guitarist by Pablo Picasso.
+Art Institute of Chicago – named the best museum in the world by Trip Advisor in 2015, the collections at the art institute contain about 300,000 masterpieces with temporary exhibitions opening several times throughout the year.
+Don’t miss iconic works such as The Bedroom by Vincent Van Gogh, A Sunday on the Island of La Grande Jatte by George Seurat, American Gothic by Grant Wood, Nighthawks by Edward Hopper, and The Old Guitarist by Pablo Picasso.

-If you’re looking to venture away from the crowds of Michigan Avenue and State Street, take a stroll along the newly renovated riverwalk where locals and tourists mix and mingle.
+Chicago Riverwalk – if you’re looking to venture away from the crowds of Michigan Avenue and State Street, take a stroll along the newly renovated riverwalk where locals and tourists mix and mingle.
 Stretching from Lake and Wacker to Lake Michigan, the uninterrupted path is dotted with green spaces, public art, and a perspective of the city you can’t get anywhere else.
 Here you can enjoy small bites and sips at one of the many cafes and people watch as families, runners, and even yachts pass by.

-Chicago is also home to many small theater spaces hosting improv comedy shows and the most famous is Second City.
+Second City & Improv – chicago is also home to many small theater spaces hosting improv comedy shows and the most famous is Second City.
 This Chicago institution produced the likes of Tina Fey, Steve Carell, and Joan Rivers to name a few.
 Comedy and improv shows are a plenty and can cost just a few dollars per ticket.
 The raw talent is truly impressive.

-So just how do people get those fab panoramic skyline views of the city without walking on water?
+Museum Campus – so just how do people get those fab panoramic skyline views of the city without walking on water?
 Head over to the Adler Planetarium for some of the most Instagram-worthy cityscape snaps.
 While you’re there, explore the museum campus that is a giant pedestrian-friendly park consisting of the Adler Planetarium, the John G Shedd Aquarium, and the Field Museum.